SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Getting_Started_with_PA/Creating_and_Configuring_a_Process_Definition.md

 1. Save the service definition with the *Save All* button.

-1. Select each activity individually and give it a meaningful label using the *Edit Label* button in the bottom right corner.
+1. Select each activity individually and give it a meaningful label using the *Edit Label* button in the lower right corner.

    > [!NOTE]
    > Labels must be unique across the entire process definition.